Did John Cena’s Wisdom Keep WWE Wrestler From Being Put Out To Pasture? [Opinion]

 — Big Show (@WWETheBigShow) February 24, 2017

-After some determination and tough work, the Big Show is getting himself into shape for his future and that entails the wrestler dropping almost 80-pounds already.
-Cena played a huge part in inspiring the Big Show to recreate his outside the ring image and today the Big Show wants to do the same for others.
+After some determination and tough work, the Big Show is getting himself into shape for his future and that entails the wrestler dropping almost 80 pounds already.
+Cena played a huge part in inspiring the Big Show to recreate his outside-the-ring image, and the Big Show now wants to do the same for others.

 Hey @Shaq…glad your training!!